autogro-ai/install-AutoGro/README.md

 🔵Join our Discord Server🔵 --> https://discord.gg/mWMFBDhg

-You should see something like this below.
-If you get an error running the command above, double check that you downloaded the install-autogro folder to your Downloads folder and it's unzipped.
+If run succesfully, you should see a message congratulating you on your successful install.

 Thanks for being a part of our Alpha launch.